22 Great Places to Take Kids This Summer to Keep Them Entertained

 3. Inflatable Water Fun

-Staying with the water theme, a new event on the UK summer scene are inflatable waterparks.
+Staying with the water theme are the increasingly popular inflatable water parks.
 We’re particularly keen on the New Forest Water Park and Rutland Aqua Park as they have special sessions or equipment for littlies.

 4. Embark on an Adventure with the National Trust

-Famed for its 50 Things to Do Before You Turn 11 ¾, the National Trust this year has a fantastic list of 50 Activities For Adventurous Families including such childhood gems as climbing trees and making mud pies.
+Famed for its 50 Things to Do Before You Turn 11 ¾, the National Trust this year has a fantastic list of activities to get involved with, such as scavenger hunts and making mud pies.
 Check out their list for ideas and inspiration, as well as where to head to do them.

 5. Step Back in Time with a Castle Conquest

 With our country steeped in well-preserved history, we’re never too far from a castle.
 Let your little ones enter the world of dragons and princesses as they storm their local castle.
 If you need inspiration, then this list of the National Trust’s Top 10 Castles includes such fortresses and ruins as Bodium, Castle Drogo, Chirk, Corfe, and Dunstanburgh.

 6. Enter the Joust with Your Young Knights